ShootProof/recruiting-front-end/README.md

 ### `npm run lint`

-Analyzes the the codebase to check on issues on coding standards.
+Analyzes the the codebase to check on issues on coding standards.<br />
 FYI: There are two that didn't get a chance to work on